Rahu in the 12th House

 Frances Sakoian.
 Planets in Houses

-By sacrificing his health, he must also carefully maintain it.
-This person sees tradition in long-preserved methods of work, tools, ways of maintaining and restoring health (folk medicine, etc.).
-He is skeptical and extremely distrustful of innovations in these fields, believing that they are not only questionable and often ineffective, but also destroy society’s connection with its past.
-On the other hand, this person is keenly interested in new social trends related to the development of compassion, aid for the severely ill, the infirm, the disabled, and those in trouble.
-He is also interested in modern views on sacrifice, selflessness, including sacrificial labor, its necessity and significance; in this area, his views are unstable and must balance with rigid (even excessive) ideas about personal labor and health standards.
-The most stable and conservative will be the programs of the subconscious that support his vitality and health and govern general processes of recovery and loss of strength, as well as not overly difficult labor.
-Programs of the subconscious that regulate difficult, meaningless for the person labor and, in general, his state at the moment of making a significant sacrifice for him, as well as those that include his compassion, mercy, and selfless aid to the suffering, and regulate behavior when he tries to evoke it, will be formed anew and with a high degree of freedom of choice.
+Sacrificing his health, he must also diligently maintain it.
+This person sees tradition in long-preserved labor methods, tools, and ways of supporting and restoring health (folk medicine, etc.).
+He is skeptical and extremely distrustful of innovations in these areas, believing them not only questionable and often ineffective but also destructive to society’s connection with its past.
+On the other hand, this person is keenly interested in new social trends related to the development of compassion, aid for the severely ill, the infirm, the disabled, and those in distress.
+He is also drawn to modern views on sacrifice, selflessness—including sacrificial labor, its necessity, and significance—though his opinions in this area are unstable and must balance with rigid (even excessive) ideas about personal labor and health norms.
+The most stable and conservative will be the programs of the subconscious mind that support his vitality and health, govern general processes of recovery and energy loss, as well as not overly strenuous labor.
+The programs of the subconscious that regulate difficult, meaningless labor for the person—and indeed his state when making a significant sacrifice—will be newly formed and highly free in choice.
+These also include his compassion, mercy, and selfless aid to the suffering, regulating his behavior when he attempts to evoke it.

 Indubala.
 Planets in Houses.
 (Indian Tradition)

-This placement indicates an interest in occult subjects, frequent travels, and living in various places.
-Such people may suffer from heartburn, weak eyes, restless sleep, or strange dreams.
-Classical texts mention secret sources of income, a lower than necessary level of sexual pleasure, and the ability to serve others.
+This placement indicates an interest in occult subjects, frequent travel, and living in diverse places.
+Such individuals may experience heartburn, weak eyes, restless sleep, or strange dreams.
+Classical texts mention secret sources of income, a lower-than-desired level of sexual pleasure, and the ability to serve others.

 Het Monster.
 Planets in Houses

-The person will give away everything he owns.
-He usually commits sinful acts.
-He may have problems with the left ear or eye, and if Rahu is in a “hostile” sign, he will gain nothing from sex but trouble.
-If the 12th house is Gemini or Virgo, the person will be frugal to the point of stinginess.
-He will successfully trade with foreign countries, distant regions in general, and will derive only pleasure from sex.
+The person will give away everything they possess.
+They usually commit sinful acts.
+They may have problems with the left ear or eye, and if Rahu is in a “hostile” sign, they will derive nothing but suffering from sex.
+If the 12th house is Gemini or Virgo, the person will be frugal to the point of miserliness.
+They will successfully trade with foreign lands or distant regions and derive only pleasure from sex.

 Martin Schulman.
 Lunar Nodes in Houses